 When to Charge VAT on Invoices: What must businesses do when charging VAT to customers?

-Businesses and Charging VAT Rules in the United Kingdom
+Businesses and Charging VAT Regulations in the United Kingdom